sirmacik/trustcrypto.github.io/pages/mydoc/duousersguide.md

 {% include image.html file="mobile.gif" %}

 If you would like to learn more about setting usernames, passwords, and filling custom login forms check out [Set up a Slot (Advanced Login)](#set-up-a-slot-advanced)

-Next, let's use two different methods to generate strong uncrackable passwords.

 <i class="fa fa-arrow-down fa-3x"></i> **Next, let's use two different methods to generate strong uncrackable passwords.**